 H Bridge

 First you make an H bridge with 4 Power-io units.
 Power-io terminals 1 and 2 = the power terminals for the motor connections.
+Polarity is important.
+Terminal 2 is towards the positive power supply and terminal 1 is towards the negative power supply.

 Use a HDD product where the voltage rating is at least twice the motor's rating.
 For example: a HDD-06V75 is rated for 60 volts DC so it would be a good choice for a 12 volt or 24 volt motor.
 Determine the maximum amperage inrush required for the motor and make sure that it is with-in the capability of the Power-io unit.
 The HDD-06V75 is rated for 75 amps when on a properly sized heat sink.